SergiusTheBest/plog/README.md

 2. Add `#include <plog/Log.h>` into your cpp/h files (if you have precompiled headers it is a good place to add this include there)

 ##Step 2: Initialization
-The next step is to initialize plog.
-The basic scenario is writing a log to a file in txt or csv format with or without the rolling behavior.
-This kind of intialization is done by the following `plog::init` function:
+The next step is to initialize the logger.
+This is done by `plog::init` function:

 ```cpp
 Logger& init(Severity maxSeverity, const char/wchar_t* fileName, size_t maxFileSize = 0, int maxFiles = 0);
 ```

 `maxSeverity` is the logger severity upper limit.
-All log messages have its own severity and if it is higher than the limit they are dropped.
+All log messages have its own severity and if it is higher than the limit those messages are dropped.
 Plog defines the following severity levels:

 ```cpp
 enum Severity